logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 ##### Format the JSON for shipping

+Minify the JSON to compact it and separate the objects so there is only one JSON object per line.
-Metrics are sent as minified JSON objects, with one JSON object per line.
+Metrics are sent as minified JSON objects with one JSON object per line.

 (The examples above show beautified JSON because they are easier to explain.
-The metrics wouldn't be sent that .
+The metrics can't be sent that way.)

 ##### What to avoid